The best food and drink in Iceland

 Rúgbrauð

 This is a dark, dense rye bread.
-Look out for hverabrauð in Mývatn – it's baked underground using geothermal heat.
+Versions called hverabrauð have been baked underground using geothermal heat.
+Look out for that in Mývatn.

 Where to try it: Several bakeries and cafes around Myvatn make hverabrauð.
 The bakers at Vogafjós, a lovely cafe on the northeastern shore of Mývatn lake, bury their bread mix in the volcanic rocks and let nature take care of the cooking.